nearform/initium/quick-start.md

 ## The CLI

 1. Download the lastest release of the CLI for your operating system [here](https://github.com/nearform/initium-cli/releases) and add it to your PATH.
+TODO: Once npx is ready this needs to be updated as an additional option.

 2. Fork the Initium [NodeJS demo app](https://github.com/nearform/initium-nodejs-demo-app)